auth0/docs/articles/hosted-pages/login/index.md

 You can customize the Hosted Login Page at will right from the editor.
 If you use Lock, you can alter its behavior and appearance with [customization options](/libraries/lock/v10/customization).
 If you are building a custom UI, you can style the Hosted Login Page to your own specifications.

 All changes to the page's appearance and/or behavior will apply to **all** users shown this login page, regardless of the client or connection.
 Remember that the Hosted Login Page customizations are per **tenant** rather than per client.
-You can provide different pages to different clients via the [methods discussed here](/hosted-pages#customize-your-hosted-page).
+When necessary, you can provide different pages to different clients via a method discussed later in this document.

 #### Query String Parameters